 Internship Program Requirements

 Interns are required to work as employees of WCP Group, as stipulated by the California Board of Psychology or the Board of Behavioral Science.
-Interns are paid on a per-therapy-session basis.
-Interns receive one hour of weekly individual supervision for every 10 hours of patient contact, as well as 4 hours of weekly didactic or group supervision.
-In all cases, supervision is provided by licensed clinical psychologists who have successfully completed the required California Board of Psychology and APA-approved clinical supervision courses and whose training is based in Imaginal Psychology or in a field of psychology that is closely related to Imaginal Psychology.
+Supervision is provided by licensed clinical psychologists who have successfully completed the required California Board of Psychology and APA-approved clinical supervision courses.
 Interns do not pay for supervision.

-Interns are expected to work into seeing 20 patients a week.
-Interns will receive patient referrals from WCP Group staff, as these referrals become available, which is usually on a weekly basis.
+Interns receive patient referrals from WCP Group staff, as these referrals become available, which is usually on a weekly basis.

 Interns have access to individual/couples/assessment/testing therapy offices, as well as a family therapy/art therapy/play therapy room.
 In addition, interns have use of a library of psychological reference books and training materials, a break and charting room, unlimited internet access, as well as office furniture, equipment, and supplies as needed.